 Removing the Freon on your own is an arduous task.
 It's complicated, specific and it sucks.
 But if you’re determined then go for it.
 But remember since Freon causes such damage to the atmosphere you risk severe penalties if you mess it up and let it seep into the air.
 So here is a brief how-to, but make sure you have a thorough understanding of what you are doing before you go down this route.
 Honestly, it's worth every penny to pay someone to just do it for you, but if you still want to go it alone….

 Following a diagram of the refrigerator, connect the red line to the sight glass via a yellow tube and the blue line to the recovery system.
 The yellow tube should be connected to the recovery cylinder and the recovery cylinder to the recovery system.

 Screw this, hire someone else to do it.
 It's only like $30 bucks, stop being a tightwad.

 Once you’ve removed the hazardous chemicals, use a steel blade on your jigsaw, or whatever power tools you want to play with and tear the thing apart.
 When you're done just sort the pieces and drop off the separated materials at any recycling center.

-Remember they are making new energy efficient refrigerators for a reason because they are better for the environment and better for your wallet.
+Remember, they manufacture new energy efficient refrigerators for a reason — they're better for the environment and your wallet.
 Once you have a sparkling new fridge in your kitchen, send off your old one with a modern day Viking Funeral, where instead of being set on fire, it'll be torn apart and sold for scraps.